 Housing Needs For Large Breed Chickens

-Due to their decreased mobility and increased size, large breed chickens require a bit more mindful housing care than other domestic chickens.
-Because of their larger size and the fact that they tend to live lower in the coop, large breed chickens typically need more indoor space than smaller breeds of chickens.
+Because of their larger size and the fact that they tend to live lower in their The indoor or outdoor area where an animal resident lives, eats, and rests., large breed chickens typically need more indoor space than smaller breeds of chickens.
 There are many factors that contribute to how much space each bird needs including activity level, individual personalities, health issues, and flock dynamics, as well as the physical features of the space.
-For example, a flock of elderly birds with mobility issues will likely need less outdoor space than a younger more active flock.
-In colder climates, a smaller (but still well ventilated) space will be easier to maintain at a comfortable temperature than a larger space but may be too warm for that same number of birds in a warmer climate.
-You’ll need to pay attention to the flock- if birds are being picked on, or it seems they don’t have enough room to get away from each other, they likely need more space.
+For example, a flock of elderly birds with mobility issues will likely need less outdoor space than a younger more active flock, and a flock of roosters will typically require more space than a flock of hens.

 Flock Safety For Large Breed Chickens